tjohann/a20_sdk/README.md

 Bananapi-M1
 -----------

-The bananapi model 1 is the working node for my Bananapi Cluster.
-It has tty1-8 activated and lightdm on tty9.
+I use the bananapi for 2 different usecase, first as a classic embedded device with can, display and other goodies.
+The second use case is as a baalue-node -> bananapi model 1 is the working node for my Bananapi Cluster.
+It has tty1-8 activated (and lightdm on tty9 -> if you activate it).
 Also you find kernel and info rsyslogd output on tty11 and tty12.

+The main difference between these 2 usecases is the kernel.
+For a baalue-node i use the a PREEMPT kernel and for the classic device i use a RT-PREEMPT kernel.

-Additonal Hardware conneted:
+Additonal Hardware conneted (as classic embedded device):

     MCP25xx for second CAN via SPI
     LCD1602 via I2C